ZeroOnet/ZonPlayer/README.md

 # Features

 - [x] Configure AVAudioSession asynchronously to prevent the main thread from hang.
 - [x] Support 3rd-party cache like VIMediaCache.
-There are presetted with `ZPC.DownloadThenPlay` and `ZPC.Streaming(base on AVAssetResourceLoader)`.
+There are presetted with `ZPC.Harvest` and `ZPC.Streaming(base on AVAssetResourceLoader)`.
 - [x] Manage now playing info and remote control command.
 - [x] Use plugin to intercept progress for streaming playback.
 - [x] Retry automatically if then player has an error, eg: media services were reset.